Money and Benefits

 A Personal Budget is money identified to pay for support specified in an Education,

 Health and Care plan (EHC plan) for a child or young person with special educational needs.
-It can include funds from the council for education and social care and from the Clinical Commissioning Group (CCG) for health.
+It can include funds from the council for education and social care and from NHS Cambridgeshire and Peterborough for health.